anthonymobile/transitsign/readme.md

 ## Implementation

-As of v2.0 is now fully Python 3, object-oriented code.
+As of v2.0 (about Oct 29 2018) is now fully Python 3, object-oriented code.

 #### Classes